-8. Reporting analysis results
+9. Reporting analysis results

-GTP certified companies (or certified against the EFISC-GTP Code 4.0, scope G and F) must report every month to EFISC-GTP (fulvio.pernice@efisc-gtp.eu) the analysis results in line with the GTP monitoring template.
+EFISC-GTP certified companies (code 4.0, scope D, G and F) must report every month to EFISC-GTP (fulvio.pernice@efisc-gtp.eu) the analysis results in line with the EFISC-GTP monitoring template : in order to avoid duplication of data, this obligation does not apply to Starch Europe industries (or industries processing maize) that have sourced maize material from traders certified against the EFISC-GTP code (scope G and/or F) or certified against schemes mutually recognized as indicated in the Annex 3 of the EFISC-GTP Code.
+Companies are requested to declare in the communication whether the material will be used as feed or food.
 Collected data will be handled with confidentiality.
 They will be compiled into an internal monitoring database for the products covered by this protocol as per rules stated in paragraph 4 of this addendum.
 Collected data will only be shared anonymously and in the framework of the mutual recognition between scheme owners.
-If the results show level of aflatoxin above the EU maximum limits, requirements laid down in the currently applicable GTP Code (or EFISC-GTP Code 4.0, scope G and F) must be complied with.
+If the results show level of aflatoxin above the EU maximum limits, requirements laid down in the currently applicable EFISC-GTP Code 4.0, must be complied with.

-9. Definitions
+10. Definitions